metavalent/metavalent.github.io/_drafts/2024-02-08-11-11-11-Name-of-the-Father.md

 #### Destabilize, Blame, Insist YOU Change

 Projection, projection, projection.
 DARVO and domination at all cost, including your very soul.
+"Accountability is for losers," in their mind.

+> You'd like to think that narcissists would make proper adjustments after being inappropriate.
+But instead, [they flip the script](https://youtu.be/dL4y53n7lno?t=13m10s) by reminding you that you need to shape up.
+Dr. Les Carter highlights their most common requirements of you, even though they are the ones creating a mess in the first place.

 <!-- YouTube Player -->
 <iframe id="ytplayer" type="text/html" class="center" width="560" height="320"